| Picturing the Human (Body and Soul):A Reading of Blade Runner

 as a whole manifests a claim that the director's professional equipment

+is a potentially lethal weapon.
 As we have already had cause to emphasize, however, potentiality and

 actuality are two very different things, particularly when it is death